A phase 2 study to evaluate the effect of small gold particles on healing eyesight in patients with Relapsing Multiple Sclerosis

-VISIONARY-MS: A Phase 2, Randomized, Double-Blind, Parallel Group, Placebo Controlled Study for the Treatment of Visual Pathway Deficits In Chronic Optic Neuropathy to Assess the Efficacy, Safety, Tolerability, and Pharmacokinetics of CNM-Au8 For Remyelination In Stable Relapsing-Remitting Multiple Sclerosis (RRMS)
+VISIONARY-MS: A Phase 2, Randomized, Double-Blind, Parallel Group, Placebo Controlled Study for the Treatment of Visual Pathway Deficits In Chronic Optic Neuropathy to Assess the Efficacy, Safety, Tolerability, and Pharmacokinetics of CNM-Au8 For Remyelination In Stable Relapsing Multiple Sclerosis (RMS)

 The objective of this trial is to assess the efficacy and safety of the study drug CNMAu8 as a remyelinating treatment for vision-impairing MS lesions in participants who have RRMS.
 The primary endpoint is the change in remyelination measured after 24 weeks of treatment.

 The trial will be conducted in up to 25 centres across Australia, New Zealand, Canada and the United States, with Australia being the main recruiting country.
 It is estimated the blinded study period will be approximately 52 weeks.
 Approximately 150 patients will be randomized in a ratio of 1:1:1 to receive either one of two doses of study drug or a matched placebo.
 Subjects will take a single oral dose daily and be on treatment for a minimum of 24 weeks and up to a maximum of 48 weeks, Subjects will be 18 to 50 years of age and have given informed consent prior to any study assessments and treatment.
 Subjects must be able to undergo planned procedures and may need to be at study centres from 1 to 6 hours.

 • At least 18 years of age and up to 55 years (inclusive) of age at Screening

 • Clinical diagnosis of Multiple Sclerosis (MS) (meeting McDonald criteria, 2010) who have had RMS no longer than 15 years from diagnosis.